RubenZx/C-Assembly_Translator/README.md

 # C-Assembly_Translator
-&nbsp;&nbsp;&nbsp;&nbsp;Final work of the subject *Language Processors*.
-We are going to make a traductor to translate code in C to assembly in Python3 using [Sly (Lex Yacc)](https://sly.readthedocs.io/en/latest/).
+&nbsp;&nbsp;&nbsp;&nbsp;**Final work of the subject** *Language Processors*.
+&nbsp;&nbsp;&nbsp;&nbsp;We are two students in the 3th grade of computer science at the University of Cádiz, [Luis de Celis Muñoz](https://github.com/Luisdcelis) and [Rubén Montero Domínguez](https://github.com/RubenZx), and we are going to make a traductor to translate code in C to assembly in Python3 using [Sly (Lex Yacc)](https://sly.readthedocs.io/en/latest/).

 ### How to use:
-You have to pass as a parameter the name of the file in C that you want to translate like this:
+&nbsp;&nbsp;&nbsp;&nbsp;You have to pass as a parameter the name of the file in C that you want to translate like this:
 ```
 > python traductor.py myfile.c
 ```